A report has concluded that some state agencies are not prepared to cope with Virginia's aging population.

 * The state has ombudsmen for one of every 3,400 long-term-care beds.
 It should have one for every 2,000, but the funding isn't available.

-* Less than 1 percent of transportation funding is dedicated to the elderly and disabled.
+* Less than 1 percent of transportation funding is dedicated to the elderly and people with disabilities.

 Reid said lawmakers would have to address the most pressing problems over the next two to four years and develop a long-term plan for everything else.